 Seagulls came and ate all the crickets threatening the saints crops- On June 9, 1848 the saints crops were seriously damaged by frost, then drought, and then crickets.
 Lots of seagulls appeared and ate the crickets, regurgitating them, and eating more for two full weeks.
 In reality the california gull is common in the state of Utah and particularly likes antelope island.
 They are natural enemies to crickets, and eat them regularly, regurgitating the undigestable parts of their bodies.
 Events like this have recurred over the years and this particular instance wasn't called a "miracle" until 20 years later by church leaders speaking over the pulpit.
 No journals at the time described this as a miracle.
 The crops were already damaged by frost and drought and the gulls showed up too late to save anything.
 More here.

 Famous painting of Christ really looks like him- According to folklore, Del Parsons painted a portrait of Christ wearing a red robe which church officials said looks just like Jesus.
-Further, a young woman in a car accident said the person in the portrait held her reassuringly until aide workers arrived.
+Further, a young woman in a car accident said the person in the portrait held her reassuringly until aid workers arrived.
 The problem with this claim is that Del Parsons denied this story.
-The church asked that the painting to be altered to add "more intensity, more love, older looking, more Jewish-looking, no forked beard, wider sholders."
+What actually pannened is the church asked that the painting be altered to add "more intensity, more love, older looking, more Jewish-looking, no forked beard, wider sholders."
 You can read how it happened here.
 There is no original source for the supposed woman in the car accident.

 SHARE THIS PAGE!